This article may contain compensated links. Please read the disclosure for more info.

 The answer to this is the best quality of the type of instrument you prefer.
 If an electrical instrument is what you want, buy the best you can afford.

-1. Electronic Keyboards: These instruments are portable, normally budget friendly and have lots of fun sounds and effects to play around with.
-Electronic keyboards are generally not great for classical style pianists, but there are some good alternatives.
+These instruments are portable, normally budget friendly and have lots of fun sounds and effects to play around with.

-Even though a good instrument is the first thing you need, there are some more basic accessories that are necessary for best playing results:
+Even though a good instrument is the most important, there are a few basic accessories that are important for best playing and practicing results.

-Absolutely essential for comfortable playing is a great piano bench.
+A great piano bench is absolutely essential for comfortable playing.
 The more comfort, the more you will want to practice!

-Good lighting is also very important when playing and practicing.
+Good lighting made for piano keyboards is also very important when playing and practicing.

 Make sure your lighting is adequate and does not cast any shadows on the keyboard.

-A handy and very useful little gadget that every serious piano player need is a metronome.
+A handy and very useful little gadget that every serious piano player need is a quality metronome.

-There are many different types available, and in many price ranges.
+There are many different types of metronomes available, and in many price ranges.

-Learn how to practice with a metronome for great results here: How to use a metronome.
+Learn about my recommended metronomes and how to practice with a metronome for great results here: How to use a metronome.